cocur/slugify/README.md

 echo $slugify->slugify('Hello World!'); // hello-world
 ```

-You can also change the seperator used by `Slugify`:
+You can also change the separator used by `Slugify`:

 ```php
 echo $slugify->slugify('Hello World!', '_'); // hello_world